 Even more excitingly, in the beginning of this year, compelling experimental evidence on quantum effects on living matter at ambient temperatures was provided in ref.
 [19].
-Using photo echo spectroscopy methods on two kinds of light-harvesting proteins, isolated appropriately from
+Using photo

 Figure 1.
 Top figures: a.
 Structural model of one type of Cryptophytae Marine Algae (CMA) protein antenna, PC645 [19].
 The eight bilin molecules (Chromophores) responsible for light harvesting are indicated in various colours. b.
 The Chromophores from the structural model of the second type of CMA protein antenna studied in [19], PE545.
 Bottom figure: the same as in a. above, but with the alleged quantum-entanglement (coherent-wiring) distance of about 25 Angström between bilin molecules indicated by a red double arrow.